Some say that emails are old-school. Some expect emails to die soon. Some are annoyed every time they get another marketing email in their inbox.

 - Insert a bold call-to-action into your GIFs and videos.
 Keep your emails actionable.
-You want your clients to take an action, not just read through the email, don’t you?
-So, place download button or contact form at the end of the video.
+You want your clients to take action, not just read through the email, don’t you?
+So, place the download button or the contact form at the end of the video.

 - Create a sense of urgency.
 Yeah, you should fight dirty.
 GIFs are a great method to emphasize urgency.
 But resist the urge of using those annoying, glittering and flashing elements from the ’90s.
 Adding a little piece of animation is enough.Headspace is creating a sense of urgency with the sweet ‘melting’ animation

 - Don’t forget to add a bit of fun and design.
 GIFs and videos have an emotional impact.
 They can bring people joy, laughter or whatever else you wish.
 There is an example of a sweet GIF from Dropbox:I’m already in love with this Dropbox’s dancing man